-In addition to the Local System Manager (LSM) and the centralized management capability of the Security Management System (SMS), you can use the Command-line Interface (CLI) to configure and manage your device.
+In addition to the centralized management capability of the Security Management System (SMS), you can use the Command-line Interface (CLI) to configure and manage your device.

-When you initially install the device and run the Setup Wizard, you create a superuser account that you will use to access the device through the LSM or the CLI.
+When you initially install the device and run the Setup Wizard, you create a superuser account that you will use to access the device through the CLI.
 By default, SSH and HTTPS are enabled on the device for the management port IP address.
 You can access the CLI directly through the system console or remotely through SSH.
 Non-secure connections, such as Telnet, are not permitted.